Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-console-deploy-ai-unlimited.md

 The parameters for each template vary.
 You might see some in the table that you don't see in the AWS console.
 :::

 ***These are all the parms for the 3 templates this topic uses, correct?
 Just to make sure, do they exlude any that are for the all-in-one?***
+**TA: Yes, I verified the fields***

 ***If/when we know there will be no more changes, we should verify all of them.***

 ***Possible to include the section names in the table?
 AI Unlimited, AI Unlimited connection, and Persistent volume.
-I tried and couldn't do it.***
+I tried and couldn't do it.*** **TA: Table design restriction for Markdown*** Can provide an row with the headers but columns can't be merged***

 ***Still trying to figure out how to make the table fit - don't want the horizontal scroll bar.
 Got worse after the new styles were applied.***